 Published on: November 16th, 2018

-From wildlife spotting on the Galapagos Islands to trekking in Patagonia, here is our experts’ guide on what to include on your bucket list trip to South America.
+Get inspired with our guide on what to include on your bucket list trip to South America, compiled by our team of experts.

 Formed from the drying up of vast prehistoric lakes, the shimmering Salar de Uyuni are a breathtaking sight.
 Spanning over 10,000 square kilometres (4,000 square miles), these salt flats stretch for as far as the eye can see.
 In rainy season, from November to March, the flats transform into a reality-defying reflective mirror.
 When the dry season arrives – from April to October – the glistening salt blends into the horizon, creating an equally magical experience.